 Should you take a copy of something that you’re not compensating the copyright holder for?

 As an example of the challenges that an artistic industry faces and the possible effects of copyright infringement, let’s look at the Anime industry.

 ‘Anime’ is the Japanese word for ‘cartoon’ and specifically refers to Japanese cartoons (and could refer to cartoons that are inspired by Japanese animation or/and storytelling styles).
-‘Manga’ is the Japanese word for ‘comic’ (such as the stories found in comic books).
+‘Manga’ is a Japanese word for ‘comic’ (such as the stories found in comic books).

 The History of Anime in North America